Brandon592/test_app/README.md

 * ...

-1. Complete Ruby on Rails Developer
+1. Complete Ruby on Rails Developer by Brandon Holland